Authentic Portuguese Cooking

 Portuguese Homestyle Cooking

 The book contains iconic recipes using nutritious legumes and leafy greens in soups and stews.
-Kale, fresh fennel, and baby turnip tops—a few greens that give a distinct flavor to soups, are also shown lightly sautéed and seasoned, or mixed with rice to create a tasty side dish.
+Kale, fresh fennel, and baby turnip tops are a few greens that give a distinct flavor to soups; they are also shown lightly sautéed and seasoned, or mixed with rice to create a tasty side dish.
 Red and white kidney beans, chick-peas, pinto, and broad beans not only provide body and sustenance to soups, but make interesting accompaniments to main courses.
-Sometimes, dishes are made with the unusual combination of meat with shellfish.
-The easy to prepare seafood dishes, luscious egg and sugar rich desserts and the way certain spices and herbs are used to flavor these comfort foods, give this cuisine character.
+Dishes are made with the unusual combination of meat with shellfish.
+The easy-to-prepare seafood dishes, luscious egg and sugar rich desserts, and the way certain spices and herbs are used to flavor these comfort foods gives this cuisine character.
 There are dishes vegetarians would enjoy as well.
-Finally, the infusion of wine and garlic flavors, give meat a comforting taste that is unmistakably Portuguese.
+Finally, the infusion of wine and garlic flavors gives meat a comforting taste that is unmistakably Portuguese.

 Recipe List from Portuguese Homestyle Cooking